reactive-python/reactpy-django/docs/src/features/components.md

     It is your responsibility to ensure privileged information is not leaked via this method.

-    This can be done via directly writing conditionals into your view, or by adding decorators such as [`user_passes_test`](https://docs.djangoproject.com/en/dev/topics/auth/default/#django.contrib.auth.decorators.user_passes_test) to your views prior to using `view_to_component`.
+    You must implement a method to ensure only authorized users can access your view.
+This can be done via directly writing conditionals into your view, or by adding decorators such as [`user_passes_test`](https://docs.djangoproject.com/en/dev/topics/auth/default/#django.contrib.auth.decorators.user_passes_test) to your views.
+For example...

     === "Function Based View"